shashankc20mca/Devops_interview_Preparation/aws/ecr.md

+## Why you used docker hub instead of ecr?

+In that project, I used Docker Hub because it was simpler and faster for my setup.
+I already had the images and workflow working there, so for a fresher-level project it was enough to build, push, and pull images.
+If the project were more AWS-focused or production-oriented, I would prefer ECR because it is AWS-native and integrates better with IAM and EKS

 Amazon ECR, or Amazon Elastic Container Registry, is AWS’s managed container image registry.
 It stores Docker images and OCI-compatible images and artifacts.
 Every AWS account gets a default private ECR registry, and AWS also has ECR Public for publicly shareable images

 ### 1. What is a registry?